-So, despite all of his commitment to fairness, ethics, justice, and BLM, and despite his acknowledgment that our system of policing needs to be overhauled, he cannot ignore his empathy toward the Little Picture of some law enforcers – the cop who got shot and leaves a wife and baby behind; the cop who doesn’t come forward and report unnecessary police violence because he is afraid his partner won’t give him the backup he might need in violent situations; the cop who needs his job to support his extended family.
+So, despite all of his commitment to fairness, ethics, justice, and the goals of Black Lives Matter, and despite his acknowledgment that our system of policing needs to be overhauled, he cannot ignore his empathy toward the plight of some law enforcers – the cop who gets shot and leaves a wife and baby behind; the cop who doesn’t come forward and report unnecessary police violence because he is afraid his partner won’t give him the backup he might need in violent situations; the cop who needs his job to support his extended family.

 In addition, my grandson is involved with an online game along with a young POC policeman from the Midwest who has become his friend.
 That cop has an unmarked police car that is his to drive and even take home.
 But he does not want to park that car in his driveway because he is afraid to make it public that he is a cop; he is afraid of his family being victimized by opposition forces.

-My 17 year old grandson’s empathy knows no bounds.
-And that is unusual for a teenager; and the backlash he gets from others when he tries to explain his feelings about the police, in his words “hurts his soul.”
+The backlash my grandson gets from his “social justice warrior” friends when he tries to explain his feelings about the police, in his words, “hurts his soul.”
 But he perseveres in trying to explain why he feels the way he does.

 We talk about these things over the dinner table.
 I tend to come down on the radical side of issues.
-He is a reminder to me not to forget that each individual has a Little Picture that is often ignored by critics – a picture that might have room for some deserved “walk a mile in his shoes” empathy.
+He is a reminder to me not to forget that each individual has a personal history that is often ignored by critics – a history that might have room for some deserved “walk a mile in his shoes” empathy.

-Personally, I believe that the military style in which today’s police are trained is like a cult.
-Most seem to have been brainwashed to believe they must be invincible and to embrace violence in order to survive.
-In some ways, they are victims whose own fears and bigotries have been co-opted to support the rules of the cult.
-There are reasons why many of today’s police do what they do; there are reasons why some folks are driven to use a gun to rob convenience stores for basic necessities.
-But then, again, one has to be able to see some gray within all of the overwhelming black and white, to understand each individual’s Little Picture.
+Many of today’s police are trained to believe they must be invincible and to accept violence in order to survive.
+In some ways, they are victims, whose own fears and bigotries have been co-opted to support a narrow view of law and order.
+My grandson reminds me that there often are understandable reasons why many of today’s police do what they do; there are understandable reasons why some folks are driven to rob convenience stores, at lethal gunpoint, for basic necessities.
+To keep our humanity, our empathy, strong, we need to be able to see some gray within all of the overwhelming “either/or” culture.

-While Rudyard Kipling was a man, and the tendency to dismiss men as “patriarchal” and therefore a problem, I am one of those who is able to look at art apart from the personal reputation of the artist.
-So I share with you a little edited version of Kipling’s “If”.
+While Rudyard Kipling was a man with controversial political views, I am one of those who is able to look at art apart from the personal reputation of the artist.
+So I share with you a personally edited version of Kipling’s “If”, dedicated to my grandson.
 Edited pieces are in bold.